Trade Promotion ROI

 Impact on Competitors and Market Dynamics

 The price war initiated by Walmart extends beyond seasonal promotions, signaling a shift in industry dynamics.
-Competitors like Kroger and Albertsons have faced challenges in retaining market share amidst Walmart’s aggressive pricing strategy.
+Competitors such as Kroger and Albertsons have faced challenges in retaining market share amid Walmart’s aggressive pricing strategy.

 Similarly, Target’s attempt to cut prices on food and essential items reflects a reactive measure, highlighting the pressure competitors face to respond to Walmart’s market moves.